Heirlooms are the highest tier of cosmetic items that players can purchase in Apex Legends. Here’s our tier list for this highly sought-after item.

-As heirlooms have the lowest drop rate of any cosmetic item in the game, they are really sought after by the player base.
-Heirlooms are basically custom-made melee skins for each individual legend in the game.
+Heirlooms have the lowest drop rate of any cosmetic item in the game, so they are really sought after by the player base.
+These cosmetic items are basically custom-made melee skins for each individual Legend in the game.

 Best Heirlooms in Apex Legends (A Complete Tier List)

 Now, we’ll rank each Heirloom that Respawn has released in Apex Legends so far, putting them into three categories: S-Tier, A-Tier, and B-Tier.

 All the Heirlooms that Respawn has made so far are really unique in their own way.
 Each of them somehow paid homage to each character’s backstory and aspirations.
 However, not all of them are created equal, as the older ones were really basic compared to the new ones, which are much more complex with amusing inspect animations and other sound effects.

 The S-Tier Heirlooms represent the best of the best Heirlooms for their popularity and uniqueness.
 The A-Tier Heirlooms are rare and eye-catching but fall slightly short of their S-Tier counterparts.
 Lastly, the B-Tier Heirlooms look and feel okay compared to A and S-Tier ones.
 Players would love to have these skins, but they don’t mind not having one of them.

 As with any other tier list, this one will be highly subjective.
 This list will be ideal for newcomers and returning veterans looking to open their first Heirloom.